Seandunn92/Code-Pencil-using-Maven/README.md

     --If the eraser is degraded the pencil can not erase -- public void ErasingStringDoesNothingIfEraserIsDegraded()

-    --If the eraser degrades to in the middle of erasing, erasing will stop public void DegredationinMiddleofErasingStopsDeletion()
+    --If the eraser degrades to in the middle of erasing, erasing will stop-- public void DegredationinMiddleofErasingStopsDeletion()

-   --Word is inserted successfully without collisions
+   --Word is inserted successfully without collisions--
    public void EditingWithoutCollisionWorks()

-  --Colission, insertion created conflicts
-    public void EditingWithCollisionWorks()
+  --Colission, insertion created conflicts-- public void EditingWithCollisionWorks()

     --The first place with 2 spaces is the first place an insertion can happen.
-(One space is to pad in front of the word) public void EdittingDefaultsToFirsttPlaceWithTwoSpaces()
+(One space is to pad in front of the word)-- public void EdittingDefaultsToFirsttPlaceWithTwoSpaces()